7 Simple Ways to Help Kids Pray With Confidence

 If you would like a little extra help for teaching your children how to pray God’s word, try these printable verse prayer cards.
 These verse cards will help you to pray through the four categories – worship, forgiveness, petition, and thanksgiving.

 When life gets hard, our children need to know how to pray.
-When they feel far away from God, they need to know how to pray.
+It’s important when they feel far away from God, they need to know how to pray.
 When they need wisdom, forgiveness, or a deeper relationship with God, they need to know how to pray.
-When they are completely overwhelmed by life, they need to know how to pray.
+As they are completely overwhelmed by life, they need to know how to pray.

-Will YOU make it a priority to teach your children how to pray?
+Will YOU make it a priority to help kids pray with confidence?

 Now it’s your turn.
 Which of these ideas will you incorporate into your daily routine?
 Do you have any more ideas?
 I would love to hear from you!